aem2231/hackathon-game/CREATING_LEVELS.md

 ## Preface

-This guide should teach you everything you need to create a level.
+This guide should teach you everything you need to know to create a level.
 You should also take some time to familiarise yourself with and understand the codebase as this will make creating levels much easier.

 When creating a level, you should checkout into a new branch called `level-i`, where `i` is the number of the level you are making.
 Once you have tested your level, merge it into dev.
 Always pull the latest commit from dev before you merge your level.